Yu-FanYang/CSP451-Milestone3/README.md

 ### Event type chosen and why (Queue/Service Bus/Event Grid)
+I used Azure Storage Queue to finish this project becasue it allows me to efficiently connect to Azure Function with connection string.
+After it's connected to Azure Function, Function will then connected to VM which is Supplier-api and will notify when to restock inventory.

 ### Message format and flow
 - Message format from backend: *product: ${productName}